emacs-eaf/emacs-application-framework/README.md

 I **highly** encourage you to read the [Wiki](#Wiki) and [FAQ](#FAQ) if you have any questions.

-Also, I encourage periodically `git pull` **and** run `install-eaf.py` again to update EAF, applications and relating dependencies.
+Also, I encourage periodically `git pull` **and** run `install-eaf.py` again to update EAF, applications, and relating dependencies.
 If you encounter a bug while using it, see the instruction on how to [Report bug](#report-bug)

 ### Dependency List